Plantation economy: Conditions for formation

 Plantation economies are factory-like, industrialised and centralised forms of agriculture, owned by large corporations or affluent owners.
 Under normal circumstances, plantation economies are not as efficient as small farm holdings, since there is immense difficulty in proper supervision of labour over a large land area.
 When there are large distances between the plantations and their markets, processing can reduce the bulk of the crop and lower shipping costs.

 Large plantations producing large quantities of a good are able to achieve economies of scale for expensive processing machinery, as the per unit cost of processing is greatly diminished.
 This economy of scale can be achieved best with tropical crops that are harvested continuously through the year, fully utilising the processing machinery.
 Examples of crops that are suitable to be processed are sugar, sisal, palm oil, and tea.

 American plantations

 In the Thirteen Colonies, plantations were concentrated in the South.
 These colonies included Maryland, Virginia, North Carolina, South Carolina, and Georgia.
 They had good soil and long growing seasons, ideal for crops such as rice and tobacco.
 The existence of many waterways in the region made transportation easier.
 Each colony specialized in one or two crops, with Virginia standing out in tobacco production.
+The North meanwhile focused more on food crops like corn and had a structure of yeoman farmers in addition to manufacturing.
+By the time of the American Civil War this structural difference provided the loyal states with a significant advantage in industrial output and a greater ease of feeding their armies.
+By contrast the extractive cash crop economy of the rebel states was hampered by the blockade and shortsighted King Cotton diplomacy.
+The Northern states processed the output of their farms and mines into intermediate or finished goods (corn into whiskey, iron ore and coal into steel etc.) whereas the South relied to a much larger extent on exporting raw goods to either the North or Europe (e.g. most cotton was spun into yarn and cloth in Europe or the North, not the South where it was produced).
+Consequently the North favored high protective tariffs whereas the South advocated for free trade.